 Instead of heading on the road for the postseason in 2004, the Rebels were selected as one of the 16 host sites for an NCAA Regional.
 It was the first time Ole Miss had ever served as a Regional host, but it wouldn't be the last.

-On the way to the postseason, Bianco's Rebels notched a school-record 18 wins in Southeastern Conference play on the way to an overall mark of 39-21.
-The Rebels were also ranked in all four of the major college baseball polls each week of the season, including eight total weeks in the top 10 in at least one of the polls.
+On the way to the postseason, Bianco's Rebels notched 18 wins in Southeastern Conference play on the way to an overall mark of 39-21.
+The Rebels were also ranked in all four major college baseball polls each week of the season, including eight total weeks in the top 10 in at least one of the polls.
 Ole Miss was in the top 10 for six-straight weeks from March 22-April 26, moving as high as fourth-nationally in the March 29 edition of the Collegiate Baseball rankings.

-Stephen Head, now a sophomore, would earn All-America honors for the second-straight season, becoming the school's third two-time All-American in 2004.
+Stephen Head, then a sophomore, earned All-America honors for the second-straight season, becoming the school's third two-time All-American in 2004.
 He also was named Co-Player of the Year in the SEC and was selected as one of five finalists for the 2004 Golden Spikes Award, amateur baseball's most prestigious award.
 It was the first time a Rebel player had ever been a finalist for the award.
-Head also brought home to Oxford the first "Boo" Ferriss Award, given to the top baseball player in the state of Mississippi.
+Head also brought the first "Boo" Ferriss Award home to Oxford, given to the top baseball player in the state of Mississippi.

 Not satisfied with the accomplishments of the previous season, Ole Miss added to its list of firsts in 2005 as the Rebels built on its earlier success.
 The Rebels hosted a second-straight NCAA Regional and advanced to an NCAA Super Regional for the first time, playing host to the eventual national-champion Texas Longhorns.
 The Rebels broke the 40-win mark for the first time under Bianco, setting a school record with a 48-20 record on the season and claiming the SEC Western Division Championship.

-The Rebels would again see two players gain national recognition as Zack Cozart and Cody Satterwhite were named All-Americans and three Rebels would gain All-SEC honors.
+The Rebels would again see two players gain national recognition as Zack Cozart and Cody Satterwhite were named All-Americans and three Rebels gained All-SEC honors.